ProcessWire is a valuable tool for designers, developers and clients

 Simple, powerful, consistent, predictable, capable … and fun

 ProcessWire is designed to have an approachable simplicity that is retained regardless of scale.
 Simplicity often implies reduced capability, and this is not the case with ProcessWire.
 From the surface, there is very little complexity and the application requires no training.
 But open the hood, and you have a lot of horsepower at your disposal for just about any content need.
-The goal is jQuery or Google-like simplicity, for lack of a better term (a simple interface to powerful engineering).
+The goal is jQuery or Google-like simplicity (a simple interface to powerful engineering).
 Regardless of scale, the inherent simplicity and joy in using the interface and CMS API remains consistent, predictable, and capable.
 Watch this video

 Highly capable on sites big and small